Amazon selects New York, Northern Virginia, for HQ2 expansion, reports say

 The Wall Street Journal and Washington Post reported late Monday, reiterating earlier speculation, that Amazon has decided to kick off the next phase of its growth — originally pitched to bidders as a single, second headquarters campus — in the Arlington County, Virginia, neighborhood of Crystal City, and the New York City borough of Queens.

-The decision, which the newspapers reported could come as early as Tuesday morning, would end a 14-month search that began with an early morning news release announcing Amazon’s intent to build a second, equal headquarters in a city somewhere in North America.
+The decision, which the newspapers reported could come as early as Tuesday morning, would end a 14-month search that began with an early morning news release announcing Amazon’s intent to build a second, “equal” headquarters in a city somewhere in North America.
+An Amazon spokesman didn’t immediately comment.

 The company’s wish list for what it called HQ2 included proximity to a major airport, mass transit, a pool of highly educated employees, and room for up to 8 million square feet of office space.

 The search set off a frenzy, as municipalities and states clamored to get Amazon’s attention, some offering billions of dollars in incentives.